-This document is considered part of the PacketCableTM specification.
-The document is based on MGCP 1.0 [1], which is an IETF Informational RFC.
+This document is part of the PacketCable suite of specifications.
+The document is based on MGCP 1.0 [1] an IETF Informational RFC.

 1.1 Specification Language

 Throughout this document, the words that are used to define the significance of particular requirements are capitalized.
 These words are: